 The battery supplies power and receives a charge via the battery cables.
 Loose cables are one of the simplest reasons for hard starting or weak batteries.

 Open the hood and inspect the battery cables.
 The connections should be tight and free from corrosion.
 If the cables are loose, tighten them up using a socket wrench.
 You can easily remove corrosion with an old toothbrush and some plain water.

 The battery in your car is sensitive to heat and cold.
 Keep in mind that exposure to extreme temperatures is the primary killer of car batteries in both old and new.
 Temperatures exceeding 100 degrees or below 10 degrees Fahrenheit are the primary factor that will shorten the life of any type of car battery.

 When installing accessories such as auxiliary lights, a new stereo, or amplifiers in your vehicle, you should double check the integrity of the wiring.
 Anything out of the ordinary like mismatched wires or defective fuses will cause a parasitic drain.
 This will significantly shorten the life of your car battery and cause a host of problems as you drive your car.

-Other reasons for Car Battery Failure are overcharging, leaving headlights ON for long time while engine is off.
+Other reasons for Car Battery Failure are overcharging, leaving headlights ON for a long time while the engine is off.

 It is normal for car batteries to deteriorate over time.
 But if your new car battery is showing signs of premature failure,it is best to bring your car to a garage to accurately determine the cause of the problem.

-If you found the reasons for battery failure, and realize that everything is fine and your battery just need recharging. then you must read out guide about best jump starter for charging battery.
+If you found the reasons for battery failure, and realize that everything is fine and your battery just needs recharging. then you must read out guide about best jump starter for charging battery.